Radio aids – optimising listening opportunities - view as single page

 Section 4 of the Quality Standards Good Practice Guide 2008 details the way the information that can be used, available tests and methods of administering the tests.

-Radio Aid systems can be used in conjunction with a Soundfield System.
-The teacher uses the soundfield microphone and the Radio Aid transmitter is connected into the soundfield.
+Assistive Listening Devices and remote microphone technology can be used in conjunction with a Soundfield System.
+The teacher uses the soundfield microphone and the transmitter is connected into the soundfield.
 The sound is rebroadcast from the soundfield through the transmitter to the hearing device used by the CYP.

 The Quality Standards for the use of personal radio aids QS12 states that: